en-ver/jira2py/README.md

 - **JIRA Query Language (JQL) Support**: Search for issues using powerful JQL expressions.
 - **Field Management**: Fetch metadata about JIRA fields and map between field names and IDs.
 - **Changelog Retrieval**: Retrieve the history of changes for specific issues.

+---

+## Development

+This project includes a Makefile for common development tasks: